jamf/jamfprotect/helper_tools/jamf_protect_diagnostics/README.md

-# Helpder Tools - Jamf Protect Diagnostics Collection
+# Helper Tools - Jamf Protect Diagnostics Collection

 Scripts in this repository are provided to collect the output from `protectctl diagnostics` and upload it to an cloud storage solution of choice.